 - basic principles of inclusive Peer Education

 The third focus is on dealing with one’s own attitude and reflecting on one’s own assumptions, values and privileges.
 We see critical self-reflection as a basic prerequisite for being able to conduct an open and discrimination-sensitive dialogue with students.

 After the T4T, not only will you be able to run your own courses, but you will also become part of our transnational network.
 You can participate in meetings and Working groups that will connect you with our volunteers from all over Europe.
 It is here that you set your own agenda by developing new educational formats, setting up social media channels, and contributing to discussions on political participation, democracy-building, and diversity and inclusion.

 Interested?
 Get in touch with us!

 The T4Ts are organized and run by our youth organizations who are active in 11 European countries.
-If you want to become a trainer, please contact one of the following local teams: Armenia, Austria, Azerbaijan, Belgium, Bosnia and Herzegovina, Germany, Italy, Netherlands, Portugal, Spain and Ukraine.
+If you want to become a trainer, please contact one of the following local teams: Armenia, Austria, Belgium, Bosnia and Herzegovina, Germany, Italy, Ireland, Portugal, Romania, Spain, Türkiye and Ukraine.